Food and Drug Administration, HHS.

 |1 There are no capital costs or operating and maintenance costs associated with this collection of information.|

-The hour burden is the additional or incremental time that establishments need to design and print labeling that includes the following required elements: A declaration of ingredients in decreasing order of predominance, a statement of the identity of the product, a specification of the name and place of business of the establishment, and a declaration of the net quantity of contents.
-These requirements increase the time establishments need to design labels because they increase the number of label elements that establishments must take into account when designing labels.
+The hour burden is the additional or incremental time that establishments need to design and print labeling that includes the following required elements: A declaration of ingredients in decreasing order of predominance; a statement of the identity of the product; a specification of the name and place of business of the establishment; and a declaration of the net quantity of contents.
+These requirements increase the time establishments need to design Start Printed Page 21767labels because they increase the number of label elements that establishments must take into account when designing labels.
 These requirements do not generate any recurring burden per label because establishments must already print and affix labels to cosmetic products as part of normal business practices.

-According to the 2001 census, there are 1,518 cosmetic product establishments in the United States (U.S. Census Bureau, http://www.census.gov/epcd/susb/2001/us/US32562.HTM).
-FDA calculates label design costs based on stockkeeping units (SKUs) because each SKU has a unique product label.
-Based on data available to the agency and on communications with industry, FDA estimates that cosmetic establishments will offer 94,800 SKUs for retail sale in 2005.
+The estimated annual third party disclosure is based on data available to the Agency, our knowledge of and experience with cosmetic labeling, and our communications with industry.
+We estimate there are 1,518 cosmetic product establishments in the United States.
+We calculate label design costs based on stock keeping units (SKUs) because each SKU has a unique product label.
+Based on data available to the Agency and on communications with industry, we estimate that cosmetic establishments will offer 94,800 SKUs for retail sale in 2014.
 This corresponds to an average of 62 SKUs per establishment.

-One of the four provisions that FDA discusses in this information collection, § 701.3, applies only to cosmetic products offered for retail sale.
+One of the four provisions that we discuss in this information collection, § 701.3, applies only to cosmetic products offered for retail sale.
 However, the other three provisions, §§ 701.11, 701.12, and 701.13, apply to all cosmetic products, including non-retail professional-use-only products.
-FDA estimates that including professional-use-only cosmetic products increases the total number of SKUs by 15 percent to 109,020.
+We estimate that including professional-use-only cosmetic products increases the total number of SKUs by 15 percent to 109,020.
 This corresponds to an average of 72 SKUs per establishment.